- Competitive Analysis

 - Commercial Services

-It makes sense then to ditch the old marketing funnel in favor of something new, something that accurately represents today’s digital buyer.
+Consumer behavior has changed, and by extension, so has the buyer’s journey that consumers follow.
+It makes sense, then, to ditch the old marketing funnel in favor of something new, something that accurately represents the journey of today’s digital buyer.

-Below, I’ll introduce you to the absolute BEST online marketing funnel model—the framework that should drive your entire digital marketing strategy.
-Then, I’ve broken down each stage of the new buyer’s journey, along with marketing strategies and tactics that work best at each phase.
+Below, I’ll introduce you to the modern online marketing funnel model—the framework that should drive your entire digital marketing strategy.
+I’ve broken down each stage of the new buyer’s journey and provided marketing strategies and tactics that work best at each phase.
 You’ll also find real-world examples and expert advice on the “how” of making this work for your business.
 The goal is for you to walk away with a clear understanding of how the (modern) online buyer’s journey works and how best to market to your target audience at each stage.

 The Stages in the New Digital Marketing Funnel from Top to Bottom (Or More Accurately, from Start to Re-Start)